tbatty7/ReactNativeKatas/README.md

 ## Kata for Creating Redux Slice

-- Create test for TicketSlice
+- Create test for TicketSlice to createTicket
   - Implement TicketSlice file with tests
 - Create index.ts to create appReducer to combineReducers
 - Create store.ts